 Generally, data scientists earn more than data analysts due to the higher skill barrier and specialization.
 However, ranges overlap significantly, and senior analysts can out-earn junior scientists.

-- Data Analyst: solid mid-range salary, growing with experience and specialization
+- data analyst: solid mid-range salary, growing with experience and specialization

-- Data Scientist: higher ceiling, especially with ML engineering or specialized domains
+- data scientist: higher ceiling, especially with ML engineering or specialized domains

 Salaries vary widely by location, company, and experience.
 Research specific numbers on Levels.fyi, Glassdoor, and LinkedIn Salary for your market.
 Read the salary negotiation guide when you get an offer.